jordwalke/VimBox/README.md

 See the license file included.
 Any dependencies that are included in `VimBox` may have their own license.
-In the event any dependency is include in `VimBox`, an attempt has been made to also include its corresponding license.
+In the event any dependency is include in `VimBox`, an attempt has been made to also include its corresponding license in the directory containing that licensed work.

+Each of the fonts carry their own license, which you should consult.

+The VimBox application icon was derived from Jannik Siebert's excellent Sublime icon.
+See the icon's `README` for more information and links to the original works as well as the license that applies to that icon.